 Credits: Songwriting and Production credit on "u"

-I couldn't find any information on Brown, do you have any idea how hard it is to track down someone on the internet named Michael Brown?
-I'd love to know more because "u" is the most powerful track of the album.
+I couldn't find any information on Brown.
+Do you have any idea how hard it is to track down someone on the internet named Michael Brown?
+I'd love to know more because "u" is the most powerful track on the album.

-Update: Thanks to the one and only Raj of The Smoking Section, It has come to my attention that Michael Brown is Whoarei.
+Update: Thanks to the one and only Raj of The Smoking Section, it has been brought to my attention that Michael Brown is Whoarei.

 Quite frankly, I'm amazed.
 I'm sure it wasn't all his doing, but Kendrick really went for talent over popularity.
-He could have any producer he wanted and he picked a relatively unknown guy like Whoarei?
+He could have any producer he wanted and he picked Whoarei?
 Amazing.
-I guess it's not even a tough choice when you take a listen to Whoarei's Soundcloud page.
-His Bandcamp is 5 ghost emojis too.
+I guess it's not even a tough choice when you take a listen to Whoarei's SoundCloud.
+His Bandcamp is five ghost emojis too.
 This cat is incredible.
 Also, let the record show the back half of "u" is my favorite part of the whole album.